-Step 6: Add a Content Rating
+Step 6: Add Content Rating

 The documentation here relates to the Content Rating tab:

 Use the Content Rating tab to define a content rating for your app.
-All apps published to the Amazon Appstore must adhere to the Content Guidelines that are described in Amazon Appstore Content Policy Requirements.
+All apps published to the Amazon Appstore must adhere to the Content Guidelines that are described in Amazon Appstore Content Policy.
 If Amazon determines that an app contains, facilitates, or promotes content that is prohibited by these guidelines, Amazon will reject the app submission or suspend further distribution of your app and notify you at the email address associated with your developer account.

 - Rating Categories

 - How Amazon Processes Your Content Rating

 - How Amazon Uses the Target Audience Question

 You're asked to rate your app's content in the following categories:

 - Cartoon Violence